 • The medieval Caerlaverock Castle, with its imposing battlements surrounded by a moat, is a good place to start in the south-west of Scotland, near Dumfries.

 • Just a few miles west, the fully restored water-powered New Abbey Corn Mill is one of the more unusual Historic Scotland properties.
 It is operated in the summer months to produce oatmeal.

 • The romantic Sweetheart Abbey is in walking distance from the Corn Mill.
 It was built by Lady Dervorgilla in remembrance of her husband, John Balliol, the founder of the Oxford college with his name.

 • The massive size of roofless Linlithgow Palace just 20 miles west of Edinburgh is impressive, with panoramic views from the ramparts over the nearby loch and parkland.

 • Urquhart Castle, with its tower house giving wide views over the upper reaches of Loch Ness, is the perfect place to try a bit of Nessie spotting.

 The National Trust for Scotland manages around 130 properties and tracts of land including Glen Coe, Ben Lomond and 16 small islands.
 Many of its properties are large stately homes and castles, some with extensive gardens.
 Over twenty of Scotland’s finest gardens are under the Trust’s umbrella.

-The National Trust for Scotland gives discounts on entry charges for seniors 60+ of about 30%, with a similar discount on annual membership.
-(It’s about time the English National Trust followed suit on senior discounts!)
-Children 5-18 are charged at concessionary rates.
+The National Trust for Scotland gives discounts on entry charges for seniors 60+ of about 20%, with a similar discount on annual membership.
+Single senior annual membership is just £54 per year, with joint senior membership at £84 per year.

 My Favourite National Trust for Scotland Properties